garggopali/Test/README.md

 ASP.NET  Core, ASP.NET  Framework for backend
 JavaScript, React/Vue/Angular for frontend

 In order to test in postman the program must be running at same time at same port.
-The has been tested in Postman, see the below screen:
+This has been tested in Postman, see the below screen:
 ![image](https://user-images.githubusercontent.com/8665907/144431722-471fff7f-2ef2-4737-8731-b56696e726af.png)